Jane Anne Jayroe: Civic work

 She was the first woman elected Chairman of the Oklahoma Academy for State Goals and is on executive committees for the University of Oklahoma Breast Health Institute, Oklahoma City University Board of Trustees and the Oklahoma Health Center Foundation.
 As a member of the United Methodist Church Church of the Servant in Oklahoma City, Jayroe is on the Women's Ministries Team and a board member for the Education and Employment Ministries.
 She has taken an active role in issues affecting young people, serving as honorary chair for the Conference on Teen Pregnancy, Youth Arts Month and the Oklahoma Parents and Teachers Association.
 She is a former trustee for the Sarkey's Foundation.

 Government service

 Governor of Oklahoma George Nigh appointed Jayroe to the Oklahoma Commission on the Status of Women.
 Governor David Walters appointed her to the Oklahoma Board on Legislative Compensation.

 Other honors

 Jayroe Gamble was inducted into the Oklahoma Hall of Fame in the state centennial year.
 A street in her childhood hometown of Laverne, Oklahoma, was renamed in her honor.

 Keating Administration

 Following his reelection as governor, Frank Keating appointed Jayroe as his Secretary of Tourism and Recreation.
 In addition to her service as tourism secretary, Keating appointed Jayroe to serve as the Director of the Oklahoma Department of Tourism and Recreation.

+She resigned from the position after serving four years on the board.